toolness/vibecoded-hangul-fun/README.md

 - **Hyperlinks to words** - These should link a word in the sentence to its corresponding Word entry.
 We can use this to create Anki [Cloze][] cards for the sentence, where each highlighted word is obscured.

   We can also use it to put the picture of the word in the sentence.

+  If the word background is gray, then we won't put a Cloze tag in for it (or otherwise quiz the user on it), but we will still use its picture.

 [Cloze]: https://docs.ankiweb.net/editing.html#cloze-deletion